 Using the genetic distance matrix, we can take existing high-performing varieties known for desired traits like quality (e.g., Geisha) or disease resistance (e.g., Obata), and locate mates that are genetically distant to maximize hybrid vigor—yield—in the offspring.

-Currently in Central America, 46 crosses have been made.
-The plants were transfered to the field in 2017, where they are being observed for performance, including rust resistance and drought tolerance.
+Currently in Central America, three groups of crosses (totaling 66 crosses) have been made.
+Plants from the first wave of 46 crosses were transferred to the field in 2017, where they are being observed for performance, including rust resistance and drought tolerance.
 The plants are also being shipped to Rwanda for testing in East Africa.
 More crosses will be made through regional breeding hubs in Central America and Africa in the coming years.

 Using new breeding tools like the WCR Core Collection and Arabica genetic distance matrix, we can accelerate the creation of high-performing varieties for farmers.
 WCR will be able to test F1 crosses initiated in 2015 through 2018-2020, bringing better varieties to market in as few as five years.